 Bologna is a crossroads of many major highways, making it completely accessible by car.
 For a list of highways you can take to reach the center, take a look here: Highways.
 If you plan on driving in Bologna with a car, here’s what you need to know: Bologna by Car.
 The train (Trenitalia) is probably the most popular means of transportation to take you from one city to the next.
 In just 37 minutes you can be in Florence, 65 minutes you’re in Milan and 2.5 hours you are in Rome.
-The Marconi International Airport is just a short 15 minutes from the center and a cheap fixed rate taxi ride away.
+The Marconi International Airport is just a short 15 minutes from the center and a cheap fixed rate taxi ride away, it is one of the best Italian Airports.
+For example, it offers direct Bologna to London flights, direct Bologna to Manchester flights, direct Bologna to Edinburgh flights.
 There is also a bus that leaves frequently from 7 AM to 9:30 PM that will take you from the main Bologna Train Station to the airport: AeroBus.
 Bologna Airport offers not only international flights, but cheap flights through RyanAir, taking you all throughout Europe.
 Last, but not least, there are coach bus systems that can you take you to and from Bologna.
 These buses take you throughout Italy, but also other countries in Europe but very decent prices.
 Check out FlixBus

 Bologna Wash and Dry

 Remember, most (practically all) Italian apartments do not have dryers, so many people tend to do their laundry at laundromats.
 These are located all throughout the city center for your convenience.
 There are usually soap/softener/dryer sheets available in a dispenser for a cheap price, but you are also welcome to bring your own.
 Check out all of the locations here: Laundromats.
 Just a tip: stay with your stuff.
 You never know who might want some new jeans.